reagent-project/reagent/README.md

 npm i react@19.2.3 react-dom@19.2.3
 ```

+If there is a more recent minor or patch version of React available, it should
+be safe to use it in your application.

 If you want to keep using React 18 or older versions, you can
 also use [cljsjs packages to provide React.](./doc/reagent1.md)